Where diverse populations gather: Transit accessibility and the spatial structure of social mixing: Materials and Methods

 \subsection{Study Areas}

 We examine nine cities in Sweden and three cities in the United States, representing distinct urban mobility regimes.
 The Swedish cities include Stockholm, Gothenburg, and Malmö, the country's three largest metropolitan areas, along with six mid-sized cities (Uppsala, Västerås, Örebro, Linköping, Helsingborg, and Lund).
 These cities are characterized by relatively integrated public transit networks and compact urban forms.
 The US cities, New York, Washington DC, and Atlanta, span a range of transit provision, from New York's dense subway network to Washington DC's radial metro system to Atlanta's car-dependent metropolitan form.
-In addition, the selected US cities are substantially larger in population (6–19 million) than the Swedish cities (0.7–2.4 million), allowing us to examine how the transit-mixing relationship varies across different metropolitan sizes.
+In addition, the selected US cities are substantially larger in population (6–19 million) than the Swedish cities (.7–2.4 million).